orjahren/nostalgeez/README.md

 - [x] Finne alle playlists som fikk en ny track den datoen
 - [ ] Add some optional slack for date check
 - [ ] Unit testing?
+- [ ] Read arguments from CLI insted of input loop?
+- [ ] Should add an auth check early in the pipeline.